 - If the faculty suspects an academic violation has occurred, the faculty member should gather information to support or refute their concerns.
+The faculty may also choose to consult department colleagues, including the program director and/or department chair, to review the evidence, provide additional interpretation of the evidence, and/or check coursework from other current or past courses for evidence of further academic violations. - a) If it is determined that the infraction appears to only affect one course, the faculty should discuss the situation with the student(s) suspected of violating the policy.
+If this discussion and the evidence gathered result in the decision that the initial suspicion was unjustified, no additional action will be taken. - b) If evidence of academic integrity violations across multiple courses is found, the program director/department chair may then choose to meet with the student, either along with or in lieu of the affected faculty member(s), at his/her discretion.
+If this discussion and the evidence gathered result in the decision that the initial suspicion was unjustified, no additional action will be taken.

-The faculty should discuss the situation with the student(s) suspected of violating the policy, especially if the faculty member feels that such a discussion may aid in evaluating the situation.
-The faculty may also choose to consult department colleagues to review and provide additional interpretation of the evidence.
-If these discussions and the evidence gathered result in the decision that the initial suspicion was unjustified, no additional action need be taken. - 2.
-If there is still a reason to suspect an academic integrity violation, the faculty member shall assign a sanction as appropriate according to the syllabus for that class and the standards of the discipline and the department. - 3.
-The faculty member will record the violation with the Office of the Vice Provost for Undergraduate Programs.
-Online reporting forms are available on the provost website.
-The vice provost will keep a record of the violation and send a letter to the student confirming their violation. - Alleged violations of an academic nature not directly connected to one class may be referred to the vice provost by APU faculty or administrators for subsequent action by a review committee (see Section V.D).
+- 2. If there is still a reason to suspect an academic integrity violation, the faculty member shall assign a sanction as appropriate according to the syllabus for that class and the standards of the discipline and the department. - 3.
+The faculty member will record the violation with the Office of the Provost designee.
+Online reporting forms are available on the Provost website.
+The Office of the Provost designee will keep a record of the violation and send a letter to the student confirming their violation.
+Copies of the form and the letter will be sent to the faculty member, the program director/department chair, and a student affairs designee. - Alleged violations of an academic nature not directly connected to one class may be referred to the Office of the Provost designee by APU faculty or administrators for subsequent action by a review committee (see Section V.D).

-B. Guiding Principles
+B. Guiding Principles in Assigning Sanctions